 Once reviewed we will provide you with a Section 68 Approval.
 This will include conditions to be met such as where you can trade, how long you can stop before needing to move on again, and how far you need to keep away from existing food businesses.

 Most businesses require a Food Safety Supervisor, however there are some exceptions.
 For further information go to the Service NSW website.

 You must notify us of your business details using the online form below:

 Notification of Food Business form

-You will receive a letter from us confirming notification for your business.
-Once this is received you may start operating.
+Once this form has been submitted you will receive a letter or email from us confirming notification of your business.

 As a food business you are responsible for ensuring all food safety requirements are followed.
 For factsheets, guidelines and access to free training see the food safety inspections and resources page.

 See also the NSW Food Authority's Guidelines for Mobile Food Vending Vehicles